yusa-n/astrolabe/README.md

 Everything you need to build a production-ready SaaS.
 An opinionated stack based on learnings from building Midday using the latest Next.js framework.
 It's a monorepo with a focus on code reuse, edge computing, and best practices that will scale with your business.

+Inspired by Midday and the Next.js SaaS Starter template.
+Thanks to these projects and communities for ideas and best practices.

 ## What's included

 ### Core Technologies